-- (8) If you have a special reason, you are allowed to change your department at the beginning of your second year with the approval of the relevant faculty. - (9) In preparing a master's thesis and carrying out other general research, follow the instructions of your supervisor. - (10) The maximum period of study in a master's program is four years.
+- (8) If you have a special reason, you are allowed to change your academic supervisor within the same research area at the beginning of your second year with the approval of the relevant faculty members. - (9) In preparing a master's thesis, follow the instructions of your supervisor. - (10) The maximum period of study in a master's program is four years.